eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 2. Enter a name for your profile.
 3. Enter your Endevor URL in the format `https://host:port`.
 4. (Optional) To add your mainframe credentials to your profile, enter your username and password.
 Adding your credentials to your profile lets you access different data sources without entering your credentials.
-If you skip this step, a credential prompt displays whenever you click on an Endevor configuration in the tree.
+If you do no add credentials to your profile, a credential prompt displays whenever you click on an Endevor configuration in the tree.
 5. Specify whether to Reject or Accept connections with self-signed certificates.
     - **True**: Reject connections with self-signed certificates.
     - **False**: Accept connections with self-signed certificates.